NAIL-HNU/ESVO2/README.md

 # 3. Comparing with us

-We encourage a comparative evaluation before officially open-sourcing this project.
-The original ESVO2 trajectories and GT poses for various sequences on DSEC dataset are available [here](https://github.com/NAIL-HNU/ESVO2/tree/main/results).
+The original ESVO2 trajectories and GT poses for various sequences on the 5 datasets mentioned in the paper are available [here](https://github.com/NAIL-HNU/ESVO2/tree/main/results).

 # 4. Parameters (Dynamic Reconfigure)